presidential-innovation-fellows/pif-website/README.md

 hometown: | City, STATE
 region: | US Census regions [map link](http://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf)
 bio: | 140 character bio
-bio_full: | full PIF bio
+bio_full: | full fellow bio
 skills: | list of approved terms are in Appendix

 **NOTE:** It's **IMPORTANT** to use the approved values for **SKILLS** so the filtering on the Fellows page works.

 #### Case Studies

-Case studies are specific PIF projects that are highlighted and used for branding and marketing.
+Case studies are specific fellow projects that are highlighted and used for branding and marketing.

 LOCATION: /_data/case_studies/